 Civita Institute Archives

 The Civita Institute archive features one of the most extensive English language libraries of architectural and art history related research material in the environs of Rome.
 It also includes historical maps, thousands of photographs, periodicals, and original art.
 Most of the collection is housed in the Sala Grande of our facilities in Civita di Bagnoregio.
-Once the private collection of the late Professor Emerita Astra Zarina, the library was housed for a time at the University of Washington’s Rome Center in the Palazzo Pio.
+Most of the library of the Civita Institute comes from the private collection of the late Professor Emerita Astra Zarina and was housed for a time at the University of Washington’s Rome Center in the Palazzo Pio.

-Subsequent additions to the Civita Institute archive have been made by several Fellows.
+Subsequent additions to the Civita Institute archive have been made by several Fellows and authors.
 A particularly notable addition includes the donation of materials found in the Seattle home of Professor Zarina.
 Known as the Latona Collection, these materials were donated to the Civita Institute by Liz Rekevics and family with the express intent of letting interested persons view the materials to learn more about Professor Zarina.
-These materials are currently undergoing archival preservation, and can be available for viewing upon request at firstname.lastname@example.org.
+These materials are currently undergoing archival preservation, and can be available for viewing upon request by email to: firstname.lastname@example.org.